alex6o/node-red-contrib-dynamic-dimmer/README.md

 * **Steps**: 10
 * **Event interval**: 200ms

-If the node receives in the initial state on the input a message with e.g. `msg.payload = 0.5` the node will emit 10, 20, 30, 40 and 50 on the output (to `msg.payload`) in a 200ms interval.
+When the node receives in the initial state on the input a message with e.g. `msg.payload = 0.5` the node will emit 10, 20, 30, 40 and 50 on the output (to `msg.payload`) in a 200ms interval.

 ### Advanced usage
 Lets imagine that we want to make the dim speed of a light bulb depending on the time of the day.
 This use case would require to modify the node configuration (e.g. the event interval) at runtime.
 The dynamic dimmer node supports another input format to enable runtime modifications of the node config: